Ill-posedness of the Dirichlet problem for 2D Lagrangian mean curvature equation: Introduction

-\begin{remark} The assumption of simply connected is just from the application of Lemma \ref{diag} in the proof of Proposition \ref{p:stage}. \end{remark} Note $c_2$ is arbitrary, as a quick observation, we have \begin{corollary} For any $c_3\in(0, c_1)$, if $c_3\leq|\sin\Theta|\leq c_1$, then there are infinitely many $C^{1, \alpha}$ very weak solutions to the Dirichlet problem \eqref{eq-dirich-lag} which can not be improved to be $C^{2,\alpha}$. \end{corollary} Our strategy to show Theorem \ref{infity-sol} (1) is considering \eqref{lag-eq2} as a perturbation of Laplacian equation and then applying the implicit function theorem.
+\begin{remark} The assumption of simply connectedness is only needed for applying Lemma \ref{diag} to the proof of Proposition \ref{p:stage}. \end{remark} Noting $c_2$ is arbitrary, as a quick observation, we have \begin{corollary} For any $c_3\in(0, c_1)$, if $c_3\leq|\sin\Theta|\leq c_1$, then there are infinitely many $C^{1, \alpha}$ very weak solutions to the Dirichlet problem \eqref{eq-dirich-lag} which can not be improved to be $C^{2,\alpha}$. \end{corollary} Our strategy to show Theorem \ref{infity-sol} (1) is considering \eqref{lag-eq2} as a perturbation of a Laplacian equation and then applying the implicit function theorem.
 As for Theorem \ref{infity-sol} (2), with $|\sin\Theta|\geq c_2>0$, the problem is reduced to solve

 We will solve the above equation by the Nash-Kuiper construction.
-The main obstacle is how to treat terms with phase function, comparing with \cite{Cao}, which will be regarded as a Laplacian of some function, namely,
+The main obstacle is how to treat terms with the phase function, compared with \cite{Cao}, which will be regarded as a Laplacian of some function, i.e.,

-with Hence, the problem is turned to solve in the very weak sense, and then $V\cdot\textrm{Id}$ becomes an error term of lower order.
+with Hence, the problem is turned to solve in the very weak sense, and then $V\cdot\textrm{Id}$ becomes an error term of a lower order.
 With the elliptic estimate in Lemma \ref{elliptic}, we are able to control it and arrive at our conclusion.